Programme structureA view of the study programme

 During your studies you will learn to understand all aspects of international business, while you have outstanding opportunities to specialise in the field of your interest later in the programme.
 Throughout the four years of the International Business programme these three learning lines are central: Business, Languages as well as Professional & Academic Skills.

 Languages are a vital part of your study in our university.
 The reason is simple: as an international business professional and a global citizen you will have to speak the language and to understand the culture of other countries in order to meet your business objectives.
 By knowing and understanding an additional language, and more specifically the business dictionary and application of it, you will already have a competitive advantage over your colleagues.
 This will make you stand out when working for specific clusters of countries.
-At the Hogeschool Rotterdam Business School you can choose Dutch (only for non-Dutch students), French, German, Spanish, Russian, Indonesian, Mandarin or Japanese.
+At the Hogeschool Rotterdam Business School you can choose Dutch (only for non-Dutch students), French, German, Indonesian (Bahasa Indonesia), Mandarin, Korean, Vietnamese, Japanese, Spanish or Russian.
 Unique in the Netherlands is that we offer Asian languages as a specialisation.

 As an international business professional, you are expected to be able to communicate in English effectively, therefore business communication in English makes up an important part of the first year programme.
 Of course international students will be given the opportunity to learn Dutch.